How odd I can have all this inside me, and to you it’s just words.

 On the other hand, this sort of rationalization may just play into a reader's ego and make them feel more intelligent if they can decipher this unconventional writing style, which then creates a motivation to ensure the novel receives praise and is highly regarded by others so that the reader can relish in their superior literary taste as well as the sense that they belong to an exclusive group that actually can understand and appreciate the book.

 ...I do totally feel all those feelings though.

-Anyways, I felt like The Pale King was a bit more approachable than Infinite Jest.
-I feel like the prose was less experimental than IJ and more coherent in certain ways.
-But from a macro level, it was similar structurally and definitely still very Wallace-esque.
-By that I mean there isn't really a linear narrative to the story; most chapters are essentially isolated from each other and should really be treated as short vignettes.
-This might be in part due to the fact that the book was never finished, so Michael Pietsch had to work with the drafts and notes that were available and try to construct a coherent a story as possible.
-So there is always the possibility that Wallace had intended to fill in a lot of the gaps in the story (or maybe even pare off some of the more sprawling, laborious tangents eventually) .
-We will may never know, but if this excerpt from the forward written by Pietsch is any indication, it seems like many gaps are there by design:
+Most chapters are isolated from each other and should really be treated as short vignettes.
+This might be because the book was never finished so Pietsch had to work with the drafts and notes that were available while trying to construct a coherent story.
+There is always the possibility that Wallace had intended to fill in a lot of the gaps in the story (or maybe even pare off some of the more sprawling tangents eventually).
+We'll never know for sure, but if this excerpt from Pietsch's forward is any indication, it sounds like many gaps are there by design: